homan-uppu/docs/documentation.md

 ### Network Token

-At its heart, the Network Token is an index on the potential of every citizen of the Net, by capturing a tiny fraction of every personal token that successfully raises capital.
+At its heart, the Network Token is an index that represents the potential of every citizen of the Net, by capturing a tiny fraction of every personal token that successfully raises capital.
 Owning shares in the Network Token is a bet on the collective potential of everyone in the Net.
 ### How does the Network Token capture value?
 Every time an individual raises funds through their personal token on the Net, a modest fraction of newly issued shares—just 0.1%—is automatically allocated to the Network Token treasury.
 In practice, this means the Network Token continuously accumulates micro-stakes across the entire ecosystem of personal tokens.
 ### Supply, allocation, and decentralization